Things are looking a little different around here!

 At the end of our Ballroom there is a beautiful room which is about a third of the size of our Ballroom.
 It has the same oak floor, distinctive wood panelling and stone mullion windows.
 We call it The Snug.

+We use this room for so many different things throughout the year (this is when we used it for our annual bonfire night).
 In the Spring and Autumn it is used for a chill-out bar space for weddings, in the Winter we light the fire and use it for our wedding planning meetings and the not-for-profit conferences,

 and the Summer sees it transformed into a gorgeous and romantic studio apartment for 2!
 It is very popular because it is very private, the fire can be lit in the evenings, it has its own private access to the drive outside